Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 ### Getting a Stack Address into the Tcache

-We cannot call `stack_free` directly to put `v15` into the TCACHE — the allocator detects that `v15` is not a valid heap chunk and aborts:
+We cannot call `stack_free` directly to put `v15` into the TCACHE, the allocator detects that `v15` is not a valid heap chunk and aborts:

 ```
 [*] free(0x7ffcd1c04590)